-At the same time, an evening of prayer for peace will begin the St. Marys Pro- Cathedral in Dublin with Mass at 6pm, followed by Exposition, Benediction and night prayers.
-Prayers services for peace will also being held in individual parishes throughout today and this evening.
+At the same time, an evening of prayer for peace will begin the St. Marys Pro-Cathedral in Dublin with Mass followed by Exposition, Benediction and night prayers.
+Prayers will also be said at Masses in individual parishes throughout the Diocese that evening.

-Despite extensive flooding in Lourdes the world famous Marian Shrine just over two months ago, the pilgrimage has gone ahead as planned with minimal changes to the itinerary.
+The Archbishop of Dublin, Diarmuid Martin will lead the Annual Diocesan Pilgrimage to Lourdes starting on Saturday.
+Despite extensive flooding at the world famous Marian Shrine just over two months ago, the pilgrimage has gone ahead as planned with minimal changes to the itinerary.

 The Dublin Lourdes pilgrimage is the largest in the country.
-Flights are leaving Dublin since 6am this morning carrying sick pilgrims, doctors, nurses and volunteer helpers.
+Seven planes will leave Dublin airport from 6am on Saturday carrying sick pilgrims, doctors, nurses and volunteer helpers.
 Also taking part are almost 140 secondary school students from 23 different schools around the Archdiocese and their teachers.
 Such was the demand for a place on this year’s pilgrimage, the Diocesan Lourdes office was unable to facilitate everyone on a waiting list that had built up over recent weeks.

-Pilgrimage Director Father Martin Noone, said “Lourdes is such a peaceful, prayerful shrine – our prayers, on the Vigil of her birth, will be to Our Lady Queen of Peace as we fervently hope that dialogue, peace and reconciliation will triumph in Syria over scenes of desperation and destruction.”
+Pilgrimage Director Father Martin Noone, said all those on the pilgrimage would be bringing their prayers for those affected by the conflict in Syria to the welcoming Mass in St. Bernadette’s Church on Saturday evening.
+Fr.
+Noone said, “Lourdes is such a peaceful, prayerful shrine – our prayers, on the Vigil of her birth, will be to Our Lady Queen of Peace as we fervently hope that dialogue, peace and reconciliation will triumph in Syria over scenes of desperation and destruction.”

-Bishop Eamonn Walsh will lead prayers at Mass in the Pro-Cathedral at 6pm uniting with Pope Francis, in Saint Peter’s Square.
+Bishop Eamonn Walsh will lead prayers at Mass in the Pro-Cathedral on Saturday 6pm uniting with Pope Francis, in Saint Peter’s Square.
 Following the Mass there will be Exposition of the Blessed Sacrament from 7.00 p.m., concluding with Night Prayer and Benediction at 10.30 p.m.
-ENDS